foundersof404/bexy-flowers/SUPABASE_SETUP.md

    - ✅ `signature_collections`

 3. Go to **Storage**
-4. You should see 3 buckets:
+4. You should see 4 buckets:
    - ✅ `product-images`
    - ✅ `flower-images`
    - ✅ `accessory-images`
+   - ✅ `wedding-creations`

 ---